-We are certified to ISO14001:2015 and have been subject to two surveillance audits audit during the regulatory year under report and no major non-conformances were identified.
+We are certified to ISO14001:2015 and have been subject to one surveillance audit and a full recertification audit during the regulatory year under report and no major non-conformances were identified.

 DNOs must provide a brief description of any permitting, licencing, registrations and permissions, etc related to the activities reported in this worksheet that you have purchased or obtained during the Regulatory Year.